pascalpoizat/fbpmn/README.md

 formal tools for BPMN

-## Requisites
+## 1. Requisites

-1. You will need `stack` to compile the source code of `fbpmn`.
-See [here](https://docs.haskellstack.org/en/stable/README/).
+To run the verification, you will need:

+1. A Java SE Development Kit (JDK 8), get it [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

+	There is an issue (due to `tla2tools.jar`) with version 11 so you will need to install version 8.

+2. The TLA+ tools, get `tla2tools.jar` [here](https://github.com/tlaplus/tlaplus/releases).

+If you want to build `fbpmn` from sources (required for OSX and Windows), you will need:

+1. The `stack` build system for Haskell, see [here](https://docs.haskellstack.org/en/stable/README/).

-	For Windows, due to a bug (not related to `fbpmn`), please use:
+	For Windows, due to a bug (due to the Haskell compiler), please use:

 	```shell
 	curl -sS -ostack.zip -L --insecure https://www.stackage.org/stack/windows-x86_64
 	7z x stack.zip stack.exe
 	```

-2. You will need a JDK to run the verification.
-There is an issue (not related to `fbpmn`) with version 11 so you will need to install version 8.
-See [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-3. You will need the TLA+ tools to run the verification.
-Get `tla2tools.jar`, [here](https://github.com/tlaplus/tlaplus/releases).
+## 2. Getting binaries (Linux x86_64, experimental)

+Linux binaries of stable versions of `fbpmn` are built using the continous integration server and are available [here](https://github.com/pascalpoizat/fbpmn/releases).

+We are working on having binaries for OSX and Windows.

+## 3. Building from source

-## Getting source files
+### Getting source files

 You can get the source code from [the fbpmn repository](https://github.com/pascalpoizat/fbpmn) by clicking the "Clone or download" button.